 If Kneading In Stand Mixer.
 Using the dough hook, knead it for 5 minutes on low speed.

-Overnight Cinnamon Rolls - The dough can be refrigerated at this point for 1-3 days.
+✨Overnight Cinnamon Rolls - The dough can be refrigerated at this point for 1-3 days.
 When you are ready to use it, just remove it from the refrigerator and set it on the counter for about an hour.

-Preheat the oven to 375°F.
+Preheat the oven to 375°F

 Prepare baking dish by buttering the inside with melted butter or cooking spray.

-Make Filling
+Make the Filling

 Melt Butter.
-Melt butter in a microwave safe bowl (30 seconds).
+Melt butter in a microwave-safe bowl (30 seconds).

 Make Brown Sugar Mixture.
 Put the brown sugar and cinnamon into a small bowl.
-Mix together with a fork until combined.
+Mix with a fork until combined.

-Roll Out Dough.Turn the whole lump of dough out of the pot onto a lightly floured surface.
-Using a rolling pin, roll out the dough into a 12 x 18 inch rectangle.
+Step 7.
+Roll Out Dough.
+Turn the whole lump of dough out of the pot onto a lightly floured surface.
+Using a rolling pin, roll out the dough into a 12x18-inch rectangle.

+Step 9.
 Spread Filling.
 Sprinkle and spread the brown sugar mixture out evenly over the surface of the dough, covering the butter.

+Step 10.
 Roll Up Log.
 Using your fingers and a bench scraper, gently roll the dough toward you, going back and forth along the long side of the dough as you roll it up to make one long log.

-Cut Cinnamon Rolls.
-Using a sharp knife or some dental floss, divide dough into individual cinnamon rolls.
-For best results, cut top of the roll in half, then in quarters, then keep cutting until you cut the all of them into equal size.
+For best results, cut the top of the roll in half, then in quarters, then keep cutting until you cut all of them into equal size.

+Step 12.
 Transfer To Baking Dish.
 Place rolls to the baking dish, laying each down on its side so you can see the swirl of cinnamon face up.

 Second Rise And Bake